paulanunes85/GitHub-Copilot-Hands-On-pt-br/labs.md

 ```
 ![Chat GPT version](./images/pic016.png?raw=true "Chat GPT version")

-8. GitHub Copilot is always being updated.
+8. GitHub Copilot is frequently being updated.
 Let's ask about how we can stay up to date with the latest features and announcements.

 ```
 How can I stay up to date regarding new GitHub Copilot features and announcements?